- Provide leadership as your organization recovers from an allegation.

 The following list of strategies is from the Preventing Child Maltreatment and Promoting Well-Being: A Network for Action 2013 Resource Guide.
 Consider ways you can use these strategies to support families who have experienced trauma:

-- Understand that parents’ reactions (including anger, resentment, or avoidance) may be reactions to trauma.
+- Understand that family members’ reactions (including anger, resentment, or avoidance) may be reactions to trauma.
 Do not take them personally.

-- Remember that parents who have experienced trauma are not “bad.”
+- Remember that family members who have experienced trauma are not “bad.”
 Blaming or judging them is likely to make the situation worse.

-- Recognize that all parents want the children to be safe and healthy.
+- Recognize that all families want their children to be safe and healthy.
 Compliment parents’ good decisions and healthy choices when you see them.

 - Be consistent.
 When you make a commitment, follow through.